gauravg01/phpspammer/README.md

 # phpspammer

 Note:- This is for education purpose only!
 Don't misuse it.
+I am not responsible for any damage use it on your own responsibility.

 Spoof and Spam email script using php with html and css form.